 Looking for homemade Fudgy Brownies that are moist, chewy, dense, and have an intense chocolatey interior?
-This recipe is just that and more!
+This recipe is just that and so much more!

 Either way, my goal is to show you that even if you have food allergies you can still enjoy a good brownie.
 So try them with either pumpkin or almond flour.